 You need not limit yourself to this; you can take up anything that you have a strong interest in — learning a dance form or languages or singing or photography — as long as you invest quality time and have something to show for it.

 For a more detailed insight on how you can improve your profile to align it to your chosen domain post-MBA, you should read — How to build your profile

 Too much of anything, even CAT Prep can be harmful

 Apart from resume building these activities also ensure that you do not become obsessed with the CAT and pile up the pressure on yourself leading to test-day.

 They offer a good break from CAT Prep in terms of taking your mind off the test and also helping you peak at the right time.

 Peaking at the right time is very important because if you are doing nothing but doing CAT prep for 8 or more hours a day, you will peak in about 3 months time and come test-day you will have exhausted yourself.

-This is the reason why sometimes teams that do not start off well in a tournaments such as World Cups manage to get their act together over a period of time and peak in the final (Australia in the 1999 Cricket World Cup) whereas teams that seem to be hot favourites crash out.
+This is the reason why sometimes teams that do not start off well in a tournament such as World Cups manage to get their act together over a period of time and peak in the final (Australia in the 1999 Cricket World Cup) whereas teams that seem to be hot favorites crash out.

 I have tried to be as extensive as possible in terms of covering all the things that you need to consider before taking a call to quit.
 Even so, I am sure that each one of you might have unique backgrounds and aspirations making it tough for you to take a call.
 Feel free to post your queries regarding quitting in the comments section and I will answer them or drop me a mail at firstname.lastname@example.org.